-During my interaction with serving Officers, I find many of them still put all their savings in the DSOP fund with 7.1% annualised returns.
+During my interaction with serving Officers, I find many of them still put all their savings in the DSOPF with 7.1% annualised returns.
 With inflation hovering around 7.5% (lifestyle inflation is much higher), we are getting a negative appreciation on our investments.

-Moreover, any investment of more than Rs 5 lakh in DSOP from this financial year onwards will attract taxation on the interest part.
+Moreover, any investment of more than Rs 5 lakh in DSOPF from this financial year onwards will attract taxation on the interest part.

 Though this is a secured and risk-free investment with no taxation on maturity, we are losing out on the purchase value of our hard-earned money with every passing day.

-Many of us may not be comfortable investing in equity either due to our earlier not-so-good personal experiences or the general myth that equities are not a good investment option due to their inherent risk.
+Many of us may not be comfortable investing in equity.
+It could be either due to our earlier not-so-good personal experiences or the general myth that equities are not a good option due to their inherent risk.

 Robert T. Kiyosaki in his book Rich Dad Poor Dad says, “Rich people make money work for them, others work for money throughout their life“